mcmah309/rust/book/src/libs/sync/channels.md

 Each item `T` sent by the `Sender` will only be seen once by the `Receiver`.
 Even if the `Sender` calls `close` while the `Receiver`'s buffer is not empty, the `Receiver` will still yield the remaining items in the buffer until empty.
 Types that can be sent over a `SendPort`, as defined [here](https://api.flutter.dev/flutter/dart-isolate/SendPort/send.html), are allow to be sent between isolates.
-Otherwise a `toIsolateCodec` and/or a `fromIsolateCodec` can be passed to encode and decode the messages.
+Otherwise a `toSpawnedCodec` and/or a `fromSpawnedCodec` can be passed to encode and decode the messages.
 > Note: Dart does not support isolates on web.
 Therefore, if your compilation target is web, you cannot use `isolateChannel`.